-Built in 1970, by the Marinette Marine Corporation of Marinette, Wisconsin (hull #YTB 792) as the YTB 792 (Antigo) for the United States Navy.
+Built in 1970, by the Marinette Marine Corporation of Marinette, Wisconsin (hull #YTB-792) as the YTB-792 (Antigo) for the United States Navy.

-Her keel was laid down on the 27th of September 1966, she was launched on the 18th of April 1967 and she was delivered to the Navy on July 10th 1967.
+Her keel was laid down on September 27th, 1966.
+The tug was launched on April 18th, 1967.
+And, she was delivered to the United States Navy on July 10th, 1967.

 The tug has a capacity of 22,900 gallons of fuel oil, 710 gallons of lube oil and 1,240 gallons of potable water.

 She was outfitted with new fire fighting equipment that consists of a Goulds pump rated at 2,000 Gallons Per Minute.
 Feeding two fire monitors with a 1,500 Gallon Per Minute foam capacity.
 Driven by a 6-71 diesel engine.

 Her deck gear consists of a JonRie InterTech 200 winch mounted on her bow.
 Outfitted with 450(ft) of 7(in) Neutron rope.
 Her original underwater Submarine fendering was kept, and refurbished.